gearglow/ReptiliaWithATwist/The List.md

 Harry shook her head.
 Pulling herself together finally, she asked, "So, what, I need to go back, kill the Dark Plonker once and for all, get the girl -- girls? -- *be* a girl, and live to a ripe old age?
 How am I supposed to do that if I keep forgetting everything every time I go back?"

 Eleanor thought for a minute, then grinned.
-"Cheat like crazy.
-And remember, revenge is a dish best served when they don't see it coming.
+"Cheat like mad.
+And remember, vengeance is a dish best served when they don't see it coming.
 Oh, Janet!"